Real-Time Care – A powerful tool for many sectors

 We develop alongside the client’s needs and the ever-changing world.

-Real-Time Care™ is primarily aimed at the community health, residential and domiciliary care sectors, but due to its adaptable nature it can be used in other sectors such as child welfare, mental health, substance abuse, disability services and healthcare.
+Real-Time Care™ is primarily aimed at the residential and domiciliary care sectors.
 If you would like to learn more about how Real-Time Care could help in any of these sectors, please contact us.

 Using alerts, we can escalate issues, document all activities, trigger observations, comment on risks, facilities issues etc. If it was not recorded, it didn’t happen!.
 So by recording everything, we can reduce the risks and increase transparency.
 We can also allow staff to monitor and report risks, as easily as dictating into their phone.